 Record the important details of your emergency plan using the format that works best for you, whether on paper or digitally.
 Make sure to include a copy of your plan in your emergency kit and share it with those in your household.

-In an emergency, your family may not be together, or you may be asked to evacuate your home.
-Thinking about what you would do in different situations and making a plan with every member of your family is the first step to being prepared.
+In an emergency, your household may not be together, or you may be asked to evacuate your home.
+Thinking about what you would do in different situations and making a plan with every member of your household is the first step to being prepared.
 Build your own Emergency Preparedness Action Plan for your household.

 During an emergency, network damage or a jammed system may make it difficult to call someone locally.
 It may be easier to reach someone using either: